 Pursuant to article 71 of the modified Law of 17 June 1992 on the approved annual accounts of credit institutions, the Board of directors' report, as well as the auditor's report must be filed with the register of commerce and companies in the month they are approved by the General Meeting of Shareholders, and no later than 7 months after the closing of the period.
-The accounts are published by mention in the "Mémorial" of the filing with the register of commerce and companies where these documents are available.
+The accounts are published by mention in the Mémorial of the filing with the register of commerce and commerce and commerce and companies where these documents are available.

-The auditor delivered an unqualified certification of the unconsolidated annual accounts of BGL BNP Paribas SA as at 31 December 2014.
+The auditor delivered an unqualified certification of the unconsolidated annual accounts of BGL BNP Paribas SA as at 31 December 2015.